habanero-rice/cnc-framework/README.md

 the National Science Foundation with an award in the 2009 Expedition in Computing Program.

-This work is actively supported as part of the DoE-funded Traleika Glacier X-Stack project (Intel CS1924113).
+This work is actively supported as part of the DOE-funded Traleika Glacier X-Stack project (Intel CS1924113).